 The mechanics behind these feelings is not that important to me.
 There was once a time in my life when I’d get “into my head” and try to work out why I was responding this way.
 But now, I get back to where the real action is: in my body.

-I sat for a while with my colleague, as our meeting started, and felt a rising sensation in my torso.
+I sat for a while with my colleague, as our online meeting started, and felt a rising sensation in my torso.
 This sensation related to emotions of dread, horror and fear.
 At the same time the cognitive part of my brain started to go offline: I could see my colleague’s lips moving, hear her talking, but the meaning in her words was fairly rapidly lost to me.
 The brain cares little for a meeting agenda when it’s responding to a threat to its survival.

 The corresponding moment for the 12-year birthday girl was when she opened the front door to discover her classmates.
 Fear, horror, dread.